-INTENDED OUTCOMES (This explains the outc (This explains the outcomes we are aiming for by the end of our current strategy plan, and how we will measure whether they have been achieved.)
-Intended Outcomes Success Criteria Improved Phonics Screening Check pass rate for disadvantaged children in comparison to others in Y1 The gap between disadvantaged children and other children will reduced from 44% and will be no more than 10% Improved vocabulary and oral skills for disadvantaged children in EYFS and across school Using a standardised vocabulary test, ensure that the gap between disadvantaged children and other children will be no more than 5% Disadvantaged children to significantly close the gap in comparison to other children in their KS2 outcomes Disadvantaged children's outcomes improve significantly from previous years' attainment figures and the gap narrows to their peers Attendance for disadvantaged children to improve The attendance for disadvantaged children will improve from an historical 90.5% to be closer to 95%
+INTENDED OUTCOMES (This explains the outc omes we are aiming for by the end of our current strategy plan, and how we will measure whether they have been achieved.)
+Intended Outcomes Success Criteria Improved Phonics Screening Check pass rate for disadvantaged children in comparison to others in Y1 The gap in 2023 - 2024 had been closed for the first time ever.
+The Academy's original target was to have the gap less than 10%.
+Our pupil premium children statistically outperformed our non-pupil premium children as 8/10 passed.
+Our target now is to have at least 90% of our pupil premium children pass their PSC.
+Improved vocabulary and oral skills for disadvantaged children in EYFS and across school Using a standardised vocabulary test, ensure that the gap between disadvantaged children and other children will be no more than 5% Disadvantaged children to significantly close the gap in comparison to other children in their KS2 outcomes Disadvantaged children's outcomes improve significantly from previous years' attainment figures and the gap narrows to their peers, in particular maths and reading.
+Attendance for disadvantaged children to improve The attendance for disadvantaged children will improve from an historical 90.5% to be closer to 95%